-The purpose of the Physical Activity Readiness Questionnaire (PAR-Q) is to identify individuals who require further medical evaluation before starting an exercise prescription, such as cardio workouts or weight training.
+The Physical Activity Readiness Questionnaire (PAR-Q) aims to identify individuals who require further medical evaluation before starting an exercise prescription, such as cardio workouts or weight training.

 You can download the PAR-Q or read more details in PAR-Q Form Questions to Participate in Physical Activity.